hswind4/IAMReX/CONTRIBUTING.md

 First, let us setup your local git repo.
 To make your own fork of the main repository, press the fork button on the [IAMReX Github page](https://github.com/ruohai0925/IAMReX).

-> Note: If you already had a fork of IAMReX prior to 4/17/2020, we recommend deleting it and re-forking.
-> This is due to a history re-write on the main repository.
-Note that you will lose any branches
-> on your fork that haven't been merged into main development yet.

 Then, clone IAMReX on your local computer.
 If you plan on doing a lot of IAMReX development, we recommend configuring your clone to use ssh access so you won't have to enter your Github